top of page

 Though we don’t always feel the same way they do - kōrero about how else you might feel in these situations e.g. jealous!
 And that can be okay too - it’s normal sometimes.

 What’s important though is that we can recognise how other people might be feeling, because it helps us to empathise, understand and connect.
+When we can empathise, it means we truly care and this helps us to be good friends and look out for each other.

 Hand out the My Point of View worksheets and ask tamariki to go through and answer the pātai for the character throughout their day.